Connor Rozee

-Connor Rozee (born 22 January 2000) is a professional Australian rules footballer who plays for the Port Adelaide Football Club in the Australian Football League (AFL).
-He was recruited by Port Adelaide with the 5th draft pick in the 2018 AFL Draft.
+Connor Robert Rozee (born 22 January 2000) is a professional Australian rules footballer who is the current captain of the Port Adelaide Football Club in the Australian Football League (AFL).
+He was recruited by Port Adelaide with the fifth draft pick of the 2018 AFL draft.

 Early life

 Rozee was born in Port Augusta, South Australia.
 He participated in the Auskick program at Port Augusta and played junior football with Spencer Gulf Football League (SGFL) club South Augusta.
+After he finished primary school, Rozee's family moved to the suburbs of Adelaide where he attended Cedar College.
 In 2016, he won the Kevin Sheehan Medal as the best player of the Under 16 AFL National Championship while also winning South Australia's Most Valuable Player award.
 Rozee played for South Australia in the AFL Under 18 Championships but was not pleased with his performance.
 He averaged 13 disposals across the carnival, showed some flashes and his state claimed the title, but it wasn't the standout period he was hoping for.

 After the championship, Port Adelaide AFL premiership player and North Adelaide Football Club coach Josh Carr gave Rozee his senior South Australian National Football League (SANFL) debut in 2018 and Rozee repaid his faith with an impressive campaign including a couple of vital performances in the Roosters’ successful finals series.
 Rozee went on to feature in the club's SANFL premiership win, with his improved form at the back end of the season against senior players showing why he is in the elite group of prospects at the top end of the draft.
 At the AFL Draft Combine, Rozee finished in the top 10 for the standing vertical jump and running vertical jump tests and agility test and was second overall in the 20m sprint (2.91 seconds).
 Port Adelaide selected Rozee at pick 5 in the 2018 AFL draft.